cxlbench/cxlbench/benchmarks/IntelMLC/README.md

    -X
       For bandwidth tests, mlc will use all cpu threads on each Hyperthread enabled core.
       Use this option to use only one thread on the core

+   -Z <Specify whether to enable or disable the AVX_512 option>
+      Values:
+        0: AVX_512 Option Disabled
+        1: AVX_512 Option Enabled - Default
+      By default, the AVX_512 option is enabled.
+If the non-AVX512 version of MLC is being used, this option shall be set to 0
 ```